deckerweb/toolbar-extras/README.md

 * New: For Dev Mode - added (optional) "ID" sub item for viewing Archives, Singles, Taxonomies - makes it easier to determine the ID of a given object/item - and avoids yet another plugin
 * New: For Dev Mode - added "Newest Plugins" to the plugin installer sub items in the Toolbar (developers often need to test new plugins, this new item saves them a few clicks!)
 * New: For Dev Mode - added "Newest Themes" to the theme installer sub items in the Toolbar (developers often need to test new themes, this new item saves them a few clicks!)
-* Mew: Prepared plugin internally for its first (upcoming) Add-On plugin
+* New: Prepared plugin internally for its first (upcoming) Add-On plugin
 * New: Added full support for newest features and changes coming with Elementor v2.4.0+, including Elementor Pro v2.4.0+
 * New: Added "Toolbar Extras" integration with "Elementor Finder" feature - the interactive search since Elementor v2.3.0+
 * New: Added official and third-party external "Elementor Resources" to the Elementor Finder feature